 The emission trend of off-road vehicles and other machinery follows the overall trend of emissions; economic depression at the beginning of 90's decreased emissions.
-After that especially emissions from leisure time activities has increased (gasoline; ATV (all-terrain vehicle), snowmobiles) while emissions from business activities have decreased (gasoil/diesel).
+After that emissions from specifically leisure time activities have increased (gasoline; ATV (all-terrain vehicle), snowmobiles) while emissions from business activities have decreased (gasol/diesel).